 Generally, PTC aircraft will already have an approved Flight Manual or Pilot's Operating Handbook (POH).
-Owners of amateur-built aircraft to be cleared for Night/IFR use will be required to present a POH, including data on systems operations and emergency procedures, for the immediate reference of the pilot.
-For those types that aren't already provided with a POH by the manufacturers, a generic LAA template is available.
-A copy of the POH will be required to be submitted with the IFR Checklist.
+Amateur-built aircraft are required to collect together data systems operations and emergency procedures for immediate reference of the pilot.
+A generic template is available.
+A POH will be required to be submitted with the IFR Checklist.